- U.S. Small Business Administration (SBA) and conventional bank loans offer businesses low interest rates and fixed terms.

 "It's very complicated to the average banker," he said.
 "It's not complicated once you're mentored through the whole thing and spend a few years in it."

-SBA loans differ from conventional loans in that the borrower usually has a "riskier" financial profile compared to individuals applying for a conventional loan from a bank.
+SBA loans differ from conventional bank loans in that the borrower usually has a "riskier" financial profile compared to individuals applying for a conventional loan from a bank.
 This means one thing: paperwork.
 The SBA needs a lot more information from you and the lender to guarantee the loan.
 However, by partnering with a bank or lender that has an experienced SBA department, Espinosa said the loans can be completed with minimal headaches.

 SBA loans are more complicated.